Pine Tree Counselling & Psychotherapy

-I think almost everybody can benefit from psychotherapy and counselling.
+I think almost everybody can benefit from psychotherapy.
 This is why I do what I do.

 Many people facing emotional distress do so because: they don’t know how to interact with a difficult person; they hold unhelpful, unclear, and/or inaccurate beliefs; they are unsure of what they actually value; etc. I aim to help people examine and address these issues so as to help them take informed steps that can lead to happier and more fulfilling lives.

 My mailing address is 5700-100 King Street West, Toronto, Ontario, M5X1C7.